 From a startup company to a leading data-influenced creative agency.

 WDG has a talented staff that has worked on amazingly creative projects throughout our tenure as a premier digital agency, but an integral part of our success has always been growing and learning from our many corporate challenges over the years.

-I am the founder of WDG, Ab, and in order to understand where we are today and where we are heading tomorrow, we must go back to the beginning.
+As the founder of WDG, I know that to understand where we are today and where we are heading tomorrow, we must go back to the beginning.

 The transition from freedom to restriction was not what I expected — and certainly not what I wanted.
 So, I decided to build something on my own.Ab Emam